MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-view-your-team-page.md

 | Level 2 | Choose this option to get insights on both your direct team members and their direct team members. |
 | Level 3 | Choose this option to get insights on level 1, level 2, and level 2’s team members. |

->[!NOTE]
+> [!NOTE]
->Conversation Intelligence supports up to three levels of hierarchy.
-To learn more about hierarchy, see [set up manager and position hierarchies](https://docs.microsoft.com/power-platform/admin/hierarchy-security#set-up-manager-and-position-hierarchies).
+> Conversation Intelligence supports up to three levels of hierarchy.
+To learn more about hierarchy, see [Set up Manager and Position hierarchies](https://docs.microsoft.com/power-platform/admin/hierarchy-security#set-up-manager-and-position-hierarchies).

 ## Configure hierarchy levels

 1. Review the prerequisites.
-To learn more, see [Prerequisites to configure Conversation intelligence](prereq-sales-insights-app.md).
+To learn more, see [Prerequisites to configure Conversation Intelligence](prereq-sales-insights-app.md).

 2. Open the **Conversation Intelligence** application.